-Ticks are vile, blood-sucking creatures that can attach themselves to our pets from almost anywhere and bring dangers to your dog
+Ticks are vile, blood-sucking creatures that can attach themselves to our pets almost anywhere, bringing dangers to your dog.

 Unfortunately, it is a common misconception that dogs only get ticks if they are unclean.
-The truth of the matter is that ticks do not care if the dog is clean or dirty; they are only after the animal’s blood.
+The truth is that ticks do not care if the dog is clean or dirty; they are only after the animal’s blood.

 Many people look at a tick as just a small creature that will not suck enough blood from a dog to do any real damage, but it is not the loss of blood that can be detrimental to the dog’s health.
 A tick bite can bring on far more irritation and problems than merely a bite.

-The dog can have paralysis, become anorexic, fever, and joint pain.
+The dog can have paralysis, become anorexic, fever, and have joint pain.
 The most tragic of untreated cases involve kidney failure.
-Kidney failure is rare but can happen if the bite is left untreated for too long of a period of time.
+Kidney failure is rare but can happen if the bite is left untreated for too long of a period.

-This disease is unlike Lyme disease in that it primarily targets the liver, spleen, and lymph nodes.
+This disease is unlike Lyme disease because it primarily targets the liver, spleen, and lymph nodes.
 The joints can become stiff and hard for the animal to move.
 They may not want to exercise due to the pain of the stiff joints.
 The severity of the symptoms will determine the severity of the disease.
-Mild symptoms, such as those described can be treated by antibiotics.
-More serious symptoms have to be treated with a blood transfusion.
+Mild symptoms, such as those described, can be treated by antibiotics.
+More severe symptoms have to be treated with a blood transfusion.

 Ehrlichiosis attacks the blood.
-It can affect white blood cells and severe symptoms from the disease include massive weight loss, meningitis, eye enlargement, kidney failure, and respiratory problems.
-Severe cases of Ehrlichiosis can be very expensive to treat, so it is important to know the small signs before they turn into a major issue.
+It can affect white blood cells, and severe symptoms from the disease include massive weight loss, meningitis, eye enlargement, kidney failure, and respiratory problems.
+Severe cases of Ehrlichiosis can be costly to treat, so it is important to know the minor signs before they become a major issue.

 Like the previous diseases discussed, symptoms that this parasite has infected your beloved dog can include weight loss, muscle spasms, anaemia, jaundice, and affect the respiratory system.

 Apart from the diseases that can come from ticks and affect your dog, ticks are looking to increase their numbers.
-Female ticks are very fertile creatures and are always looking for a warm place to lay their eggs.
+Female ticks are very fertile creatures and always look for a warm place to lay their eggs.
 A dog’s fur provides a certain level of protection for the next generation of disgusting parasites.
 A tick may not look like much, but their bodies are designed to lay thousands of eggs at a time.
-If that female tick is infected with one of the above-mentioned diseases, the offspring are likely infected also.
-This spells very bad news for the animal the tick chooses to attach itself to and lay its eggs in.
+If that female tick is infected with one of the diseases mentioned above, the offspring are likely infected.
+This spells bad news for the animal the tick chooses to attach itself to and lay its eggs in.

 Prevention is Key

 Ticks are a year-round problem, but they are most frequent in hotter months of the year.
-There are a number of products available to the tick fearing pet owner.
+There are several products available to the tick-fearing pet owner.

-Tick prevention comes in the form of collars, topical creams, oral medication, and even sprays.
-It is important to follow the directions on the package of the prevention method you choose, and some of these methods can last up to 12 weeks, depending on the level of protection needed for the area the pet occupies.
+Tick prevention comes in collars, topical creams, oral medication, and sprays.
+It is essential to follow the directions on the package of the prevention method you choose, and some of these methods can last up to 12 weeks, depending on the level of protection needed for the area the pet occupies.

 Pay close attention to your dog during the hot months of the year for Tick and Flea bites.
-Even if a tick preventative has been applied, you must check your dog for ticks on a regular basis.
+Even if a tick preventative has been applied, you must regularly check your dog for ticks.
 A tick can come from anywhere and at any time.
 Most ticks will come from deep wooded areas, so if you frequent the woods with your dog, check them for ticks each and every after your excursion.